sahermuhamed1/Data-Jobs-Salary-Prediction-Project/README.md

 ## Data Job Salary Prediction Data Science Project.📊

-### This project aims to predict if the Data Jobs SAlary Predictiom Regression.
+### This project aims to predict if the Data Jobs Salary Predictiom Regression.

 #### *Implemented ML and Streamlit project leveraging a data job dataset to predict salaries for various data positions in USD.
 Utilized Decision Tree and Linear Regression models for accurate predictions.
 Deployed the model seamlessly into a Streamlit web app with an Explore page for data exploration and a Prediction page for forecasting salaries.
 Key features for prediction include job category, employee residence, experience level, employment type, company location, and company size.*